wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==
+= 1.5.5.2 =
+* Bug Fix: The location field are shown again when there is only one option.
+This bug is introduced in 1.5.5.1.

 = 1.5.5.1 =
 * Bug Fix: Some plugins or themes replace line breaks with <br> tags in the shortcode, which messes up the booking form.